 The analysis revealed a very low level of organic compounds in the samples from Narsap Sermia.
-All 16 PAH compounds (the US EPA standard PAH's) were below detection level (0.005 μ g/l) in both samples.
+All 16 PAH compounds (the US EPA standard PAH's) were below detection level ( $0.005 \mu g/l$ ) in both samples.
 The samples were also analysed for PCB content: PCB's were not detected in any of the samples.

 The samples were also analysed for 34 pesticides and degradation products of pesticides.
 These compounds are mostly herbicides and herbicide degradation products normally found in ground-water in Denmark.
 The selection contains some of the more persistent organic pesticides (POP's) including the triazines.
-Only 4-nitrophenole was detected in the samples, and the 4-nitrophenole was believed to be a result of contamination from the RILSAN bags.
+Only 4-nitrophenole was detected in the samples, and the 4-nitrophenole could be a result of contamination from the Rilsan bags (see section 15.2).